 2. Right to Request Confidential Communications:

-You have the right to request your health information in a specific way or at a specific location.
-(You may want us to call and leave messages on your cell phone only.)
+You have the right to communication with respect to your health information in a specific manner.
+You may want us to call and leave messages on your cell phone only.
+You may also communicate with us through secure confidential message via your Student Health Portal (HIPAA compliant).
 We will comply with reasonable requests submitted in writing.

 3. Right to Inspect and Copy: